techidaily/site-phone-solutions/source/_posts/complete-guide-for-recovering-photos-files-on-galaxy-f34-5g-by-fonelab-android-recover-photos.md

 <div class="atpl-post-description-part-3">
 <div class="tpl-content-sub-paragraph-normal">
     <p>
-        The key is <a href="https://tools.techidaily.com/aiseesoft-android-data-recovery/" target="_blank" rel="noopener"><strong>Android Data Recovery</strong></a>.
+        The key is <a href="https://tools.techidaily.com/aiseesoft-android-data-recovery/" ><strong>Android Data Recovery</strong></a>.
 This advanced program can help you restore your lost phone photos which are stored in the SIM card with one click and no risks.
 You can recover missing photos of your parents, children, school mates, old friends, business partner, and so forth.
 Moreover, you can preview them before recovery and then recover SIM card photos from Samsung Galaxy F34 5G.
     </p>
 </div>
 </div>